Indiana Academy of Science

-The Indiana Academy of Science is a non-profit organization for the advancement of science.
+The Indiana Academy of Science is a non-profit organization that promotes the advancement of science.
 It is based in Indiana and was founded in 1885.

-The first meeting was held December 29, 1885 in the Marion County Courthouse, Indianapolis.
-The Academy was officially incorporated December 21, 1887.
+The first meeting was held on December 29, 1885, in the Marion County Courthouse in Indianapolis.
+The Academy was officially incorporated on December 21, 1887.

 The Proceedings of the Indiana Academy of Science began with volume 1 in 1891, published in 1892 and containing the papers from 1885 through 1891; it has been published annually since then.

 Presidents of the Academy

 The Academy has had the following presidents: